Tencent-JD.com partnership goes straight for Alibaba's throat

 Tencent President Martin Lau will take a seat on JD.com's board.

-JD.com will take on several of Tencent's e-commerce businesses and gain a minority stake in 51Buy.com, known as Yixun, which specialises in consumer electronics.
+JD.com will take on several of Tencent's e-commerce businesses and gain a minority stake in 51Buy.com, known as Yixun, which specializes in consumer electronics.

 The nature of the deal does not point to a clear valuation for JD.com.
 In February 2013, a fundraising round for the online retailer valued it at around $8 billion.